Redislabs-Solution-Architects/redis-spring-data-handsonlab/exercises/exercise-3-start.md

 * Build and run your application.
 * Navigate to http://localhost:8080, http://localhost:8080/hash, http://localhost:8080/string and http://localhost:8080/zset and observe the beauty of your own written Redis/Spring Data application!

 Notice how we're using hashes in two different ways in this exercise.
 Using the `Repository` we can use our own domain model and let Spring Data do the heavy lifting for us to store it in Redis as a hash.
 Using the `RedisTemplate` we gain access to the Redis API itself and this will give us more fine grained control over the hash.
-Note that you can still add a lot of control using the `Repository`/`@RedisHash` mechanic, but we did not explore that in this exercise.
+Note that you can still add a lot of control using the `Repository`/`@RedisHash` mechanism, but we did not explore that in this exercise.
 Check out the Spring Data documentation if you want to learn more about that.

 * Take a short break if you want, and then move on to [exercise 4](exercise-4-start.md).